-Applicants must submit a complete Summer Course Application Form along with a resume or CV, letter of reference from an employer or volunteer supervisor, and a short autobiographical sketch outlining their academic and practical background with respect to refugee issues as well as a short statement of particular interests in this field.
+Applicants must submit a complete Summer Course Application Form along with a short autobiographical sketch outlining their academic and practical background with respect to refugee issues.

 Funding for the CRS Summer Course is organized by participants themselves.
 CRS offers partial bursaries to a limited number of participants based on availability of internal funding and need.
 In order to organize your funding, we recommend that you obtain sponsorship from the training allocation of a project or programme attached to your organization or donors that fund professional development activities.

 The CRS has observed in previous years that many applicants from the Global South have been denied visas to attend the CRS summer course (visa acceptance rates have been very low).
 As an organization committed to engaging collaboratively with individuals and organizations form around the world, this is a constant disappointment.
 As in past years, we provide a discounted online option for those who cannot join us in person.